biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 > **30 points.
 Quotation question.
 From 3 consecutive verses of 1 Peter chapter 4.**
 Quote verses 14, 15, and 16.

-When asking for a person, place, or item, the introductory remarks will look like this.
+When asking for a person, place, topic, item, etc., the introductory remarks will look like this.

 > **20 points.
 2-part reference quotation question.
 From Hebrews chapter 4.**
 Quote the verse in which **David** is named, and the verse in which **Joshua** is named.
-[H4:7] So God set another time for entering his rest, and that time is today.
-God announced this through David much later in the words already quoted: “Today when you hear his voice, don’t harden your hearts.”
+[Heb 4:7]
-[H4:8] Now if Joshua had succeeded in giving them this rest, God would not have spoken about another day of rest still to come.
+[Heb 4:8]

 > **20 points.
 2-part quotation question.
 From consecutive verses of Hebrews chapter 4**.
 Quote the verse in which **David** is named, and the verse in which **Joshua** is named.

-### Requiring separate verses from the same chapter
+### From separate verses of the same chapter

 > **for 20 points.
 Quotation question.
 2-part answer.
 From Mark chapter 1.**
 Quote the verses in which Nazareth is named.